Ready for a simple craft to celebrate the fourth of July? Let me show you how to make easy DIY painted pillows.

 Below are common questions about painting fabric.

 Yes, you can!
-I would highly recommend using it WITH a textile medium though.
-You just mix the Fabric Medium with your acrylic paint.
+I would highly recommend using it WITH a textile medium, though.
+You mix the Fabric Medium with your acrylic paint.

 Some acrylic paints are specially formulated to be used on fabrics.
 However, some acrylic paints are too thick for fabric and require a medium to thin them out.